Metropolis2/Metropolis-Core/README.md

 - `examples/`: example input files for the simulator
 - `execs/`: directory where the executables are stored
+- `routing_examples/`: example input files for the routing engine
 - `CHANGELOG.md`: file which list the changes between versions
 - `LICENSE.txt`: file with METROPOLIS2' License
 - `README.md`: this file